bbauska/CSS-Notes4Pros/README.md

 ;

-> Contain fits the image in the box\'s height or width while maintaining
+> Contain fits the image in the box&apos;s height or width while maintaining
-> the image\'s aspect ratio.
+> the image&apos;s aspect ratio.
 >
 > **COVER**